duniter/duniter/doc/UCM.md

-# NCM - NodeCoin Messages format
+# UCM - uCoin Messages format

-NCM HDC Messages Format: it adds rules on top of HDC messages in order to implement a system compliant with NodeCoin monetary rules.
+UCM is a format defining messages both based on and completing HDC messages to be used in uCoin Protocol (UCP).

 ## Certificates